uBizzy/koseven/system/guide/ko7/requests.md

 ## Request Cache Control

-You can cache requests for fast execution by passing a cache instance in as the second parameter of factory:
+You can also cache requests for fast execution by passing a cache instance in as the second parameter of factory:

 	$request = Request::factory('welcome', array('cache'=>Cache::instance()));

-TODO